To help you buy your roses and to try and clarify the way roses are sold, we have put together some information.

 March to October

-If you wish to buy roses between March and October there are two options:
+If you wish to buy our roses, there are two options:

 Potted Roses.
 You can buy them as potted plants ready to plant immediately.

 Bare Root Roses.
 You can forward order plants from our next season crop which will be dispatched to you (or can be collected) during the winter season as dormant plants, having been dug fresh and supplied to you as ‘field grown‘ or ‘bare root‘ roses to plant immediately.

 With option 1, you are able to plant roses in full leaf and/or flower for instant effect.
 However, your choice of varieties that are in stock becomes limited as the months go by until the next crop is ready again in November.